samaea/expensesbotworkshop/README.md

 ### 1. Create a Bot Service Resource

+ Open an InPrivate browser to ensure Azure prompts you to login instead of using your cached employee credentials (More info on how to perform this: https://support.microsoft.com/en-us/help/4026200/windows-browse-inprivate-in-microsoft-edge).
 Navigate to the website https://portal.azure.com and log in with your Azure Demo Lab credentials.
 On the start screen, in the left upper corner, you find the button “Create a resource” (as shown in the screenshot below).

  ![Create a resource](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/1_create%20a%20resource.png)